12. Simple Linear Regression

 The animation below shows the fitted line rotating through the data as the error sum of squares is minimised.

-In most regression models we assume that the residuals are independent and identically distributed.
-When the residuals are approximately normal this can be written as \(\epsilon_i \sim N(0, \sigma^2)\).
+The model contains errors \(\epsilon_i\), which are the unobserved theoretical deviations of each true response from the straight-line mean.
+In most regression models we assume that the errors are independent and identically distributed (i.i.d.).
+When the errors are approximately normal this can be written as \(\epsilon_i \sim N(0, \sigma^2)\).
 The requirement of mean zero implies that, on average, the model does not systematically over- or under-predict.
-Constant variance implies that the spread of residuals is roughly similar across the predictor range.
-Independence implies that residuals do not carry systematic structure from one observation to the next.
+Constant variance implies that the spread of errors is roughly similar across the predictor range.
+Independence implies that errors do not carry systematic structure from one observation to the next.

 Violation of these assumptions can lead to biased or inefficient parameter estimates, poor uncertainty estimates, and misleading inference.